shajra/nix-example/tutorials/0-nix-intro/README.md

 This makes it easy for Nix to find exactly what's needed for any compiled artifact to run.
 These references are often automated by Nix's tooling and library support, and it is generally considered a defect if a required runtime dependency is missing a reference point back to `/nix/store`.

 This is important, because it allows for different compilations to rely on different versions of dependencies without conflicts.
-Our application shouldn't break if we do something like upgrade to our host operating system.
+Our application shouldn't break if we do something like upgrade our host operating system.

 Also, without this clear and reliable method to detect dependencies, garbage collection wouldn't know how to keep needed dependencies around.